Program Series I

 The youth of India is clouded by challenges regarding appropriate career choice.
 In India, the role of career information services in an individual's career planning and development is limited.
 Our presentation explores challenges Indian students are confronting while making a decision about their career.
 The budding scope of career development professionals and practices in India is also highlighted.

 Vandana Gambhir Chopra and N.K.
-Chadha, Department of Psychology, University of Delhi, India
+Chadha, University of Delhi, India

 #3-5 ATS-Friendly Resumes: Tips and Traps